 > about a dozen people/photographers on a small knoll

 > grumpy bison at the bottom of the hill

 > disarray of parked cars

 Not a good situation.

-I was watching the whole thing go down on my binoculars and willing Mr. Misadventures to look behind him (as you can imagine everyone was ultra focused on the bear).
-It must have worked because he turned, saw the bison took the one shot above, assessed the situation and got the hell out of there!
+I was watching the whole thing go down on my binoculars and willing Mr. Misadventures to look behind him (as you can imagine everyone was ultra-focused on the bear).
+It must have worked because he turned, saw the bison took the shot above, assessed the situation, and got the hell out of there!

 I have to say that during the whole 45 minutes we were watching the bear, people were on their best behavior, observing the regulations for distance and being cautious.
 That is definitely not the case in some of the plains where bison congregate.

 More people die from interactions with bison and elk than anything else in Yellowstone.
 People are just downright dangerous and it diminishes the enjoyment.
 It was a huge sense of anxiety for me to watch people get way too close for the sake of a photo.

 You’ve likely seen news stories about bison calf.
 People thinking they were abandoned and picking them up, putting them in their cars, and taking them to the ranger station.
 Devastating.
 The stupidity of humans is unimaginable and in this case, cost the life of the animal.